oskariorg/sample-application/README.md

 In this model, it's left to the developer to checkout the correct branches/versions of the above repos.

-## Building
+## Building your own application

+You may use this repository as a base for your own Oskari application frontend.
+For backend see https://github.com/oskariorg/sample-server-extension.

 After you have done the basic setup (above), the application can be built directly from this repo with eg. `npm run build -- --env.appdef=1.0.0:applications`.
 The output will be under `dist/`.

 See the main [oskari-frontend repo](https://github.com/oskariorg/oskari-frontend#readme) for detailed instructions about the build parameters.

-## Building your own application

-You may use this repository as a base for your own Oskari application frontend.
-For backend see https://github.com/oskariorg/sample-server-extension.

 ### Managing dependencies